GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

 ```
 * So we will get an image with 3 channels and we will proceed with channels 16,16 32,32 which is the order followed in embedding device.But to have greater batch size and faster training i used this architecture.
 * We need to compromise sometimes :).
-* So by self.conv4 we will have 32 channel image and we raeched a receptive field of 9.
+* So by self.conv4 we will have 32 channel image and we reached a receptive field of 9.

 * So i send the bg image through conv20,conv21,conv22,conv23.
 * The code for those convolutions are not as detailed because i am using modular code but you can  basically understand.